uhppoted/uhppoted-dll/README.md

 ### `test` lib

-The `test` shared-lib/DLL is included for integration testing and validates the parameters with which a function is invoked match expected values.
+The `test` shared-lib/DLL is included for integration testing and validates that the parameters with which a function is invoked match expected values.
 As with the `debug` lib, it does not access a real controller and returns a fixed response.

 #### Dependencies